 The AP lab initiative began in late 2014, led by TPC’s Lab Clinical Value Analysis Team (CVAT).
 The team consisted of lab directors from each Member facility, in coordination with Member pathologists and the TPC Supply Chain Council.

 When the process began, the membership’s contracts were spread across ten different suppliers.
-Together, TPC Members recognized an opportunity to standardize their AP reference testing needs.
+Together, TPC Members recognized an opportunity to collaborate around their AP reference testing needs.
 As this area of testing is extremely clinical and vitally important, TPC Members felt it necessary to dual source this category.
-Nevertheless, the opportunity to standardize to just two suppliers would achieve huge savings for all TPC Members, while still providing them the flexibility of choice in their primary and secondary sources.
+Nevertheless, the opportunity to consolidate to just two suppliers would achieve huge savings for all TPC Members, while still providing them the flexibility of choice in their primary and secondary sources.
 TPC assembled pathologists from each Member to review and evaluate the suppliers that would participate in the Request for Proposal (RFP) – taking into consideration each supplier’s test menu and service capabilities.

 Through our unique collaborative model, TPC is able to achieve results that our Members could not achieve on their own.
 We maintain strong partnerships to manage expenditures and focus on building innovative solutions to improve healthcare purchasing, ultimately driving down the cost of healthcare for patients.
-TPC provides the framework for independent, community-based hospitals to achieve system value through standardization, utilization, and pricing strategies that optimize operational, financial, and clinical performance.
+TPC provides the framework for independent, community-based hospitals to achieve system value through standardization, utilization, and strategies that optimize operational, financial, and clinical performance.

 Stronger Together.
 Superior Results.